aaronlaporte/gmail_template/readme.md

 A simple Python script that sends an email containing a link to the recipient using the SMTP library.

 ## Requirements
-Python 3
+import smtplib

-smtplib library
+from email.mime.multipart import MIMEMultipart

-email library
+from email.mime.text import MIMEText

-datetime library
+import datetime

 ## Usage
 Replace the placeholder values of _'me'_, _'mypass'_, and _'you'_ with your email account and gmail app password, and the recipient's email respectively.